Skip to content

 \[ \text{Ratio} = \frac{\text{Average F1}}{\text{Total Token Consumption}} \]

-• Total Token Consumption: The sum of all input and output tokens generated across all API calls required to solve a single instance (including reasoning steps, retries, and self-corrections).
+• Total Token Consumption: the sum of all input and output tokens generated across every model call required to solve an instance (including reasoning steps, retries and self-corrections), as recorded by the inference server's usage log — the same numbers gensie eval reports in its token_usage block.

 Rules & Submission